CSS-Identity/ADFS-Diag/README.md

   You can get the WMF from https://www.microsoft.com/en-us/download/details.aspx?id=54616

-Download the script and copy the file to the servers that needed to be traced You can run the script from Powershell ISE or from Powershell Console
+Download the zip file via the green "code" button and extract the Zip file to a location on the servers you want to trace.

+You can run the script from Powershell ISE or from Powershell Console

 ##### Running the Tracing Script interactively: